Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 By spending less on perfect color and clarity, you’ll be able to spend more on the qualities of a diamond that really make a difference — its carat weight and brilliance.

 All good quality diamonds are certified, meaning they’re sent to a gemological lab and graded before they go on sale.
 The diamond’s certificate lists information such as its color, clarity, cut quality, carat weight, fluorescence, length-to-width ratio and more.

 Unfortunately, not all labs are equally good.
 To avoid buying a diamond that isn’t as good as it looks on paper, we recommend only buying diamonds that come with certificates from the GIA or AGS.
 We’ve explained why in our guide to diamond certificates.

-With a budget of approximately $3,000, you’ll be able to buy a beautiful diamond in the 0.75 to 0.90 carat range, depending on shape, with a solitaire setting.
+With a $3,000 engagement ring budget, you’ll be able to buy a beautiful diamond in the 0.75 to 0.90 carat range, depending on shape, with a solitaire setting.
 You could also opt for a smaller diamond and pair it with a beautiful pavé, halo or side-stone ring.

 As we’ve covered in our diamond price guide, diamonds increase in price exponentially as they get larger.
 At certain carat weights, the price of a diamond can jump higher, meaning you’ll pay a lot more for a diamond that’s only marginally bigger.

 At the same time, the actual size of the diamond might not change by all that much, resulting in you paying extra for a difference that’s hard to see with the naked eye.

 For example, a 0.75 carat round cut diamond measures about 5.8mm in diameter.
 Size up to a 1.00 carat round diamond and the diameter is 6.4mm — a modest 0.6mm increase.